Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2019-03-03-collections.md

 ### Enums
-Enumerations, or enums for short, allow you to define a data type for a group of related values - values that you also define.
+Enumerations, or enums for short, allow you to define a data type for a group of related values.
 For example, you can define an enum called `seasons` which contains the values `Winter`, `Spring`, `Summer` and `Autumn`.  enums group related values so you can use them without having to worry about spelling mistakes.
 Note again, enums are types.
 You can attach raw values to enums so they can be created from integers or strings, or you can add associated values to store additional information about each case.

 You can create an enum like this: